-ABSTUDY cannot be paid where it duplicates assistance provided from other sources, such as from an employer, scholarship, or government or non-government programme, Australian Apprentices who are receiving training assistance for formal study or who are assisted through an Australian Government or State/Territory government wage subsidy via an employer, may be eligible for ABSTUDY, provided they meet the criteria under the Tertiary Award for Australian Apprentices.
+- Australian Apprentices who are receiving training assistance for formal study or who are assisted through an Australian Government or State/Territory government wage subsidy via an employer, provided they meet the criteria for Australian Apprentices under the Tertiary Award. - Persons undertaking a training program placement. - Persons participating in a school based traineeship or apprenticeship.

-Note: Participation in an Aboriginal School Based Traineeship (ASBT) does not preclude ABSTUDY eligibility.
-In these circumstances, income from an ASBT is taken into account under the ABSTUDY personal income test.
+Note: Income from the above activities is taken into account under the ABSTUDY personal income test.